1n4r1/1n4r1.github.io/_posts/2019-10-12-Hackthebox-Writeup-Walkthrough.md

 ### 3. Getting Root

-By running pyspy64 and login with another windows, we can find that When someone login, following command runs.
+By running <a href="https://github.com/DominicBreuker/pspy">pyspy</a> and login with another windows, we can find that When someone login, following command runs.
 {% highlight shell %}
 2019/10/02 12:49:04 CMD: UID=0    PID=5837   | sshd: [accepted]
 2019/10/02 12:49:04 CMD: UID=0    PID=5838   | sshd: [accepted]